CESNET/du-docs/docs/operators/minio.md

 metadata:
   name: myminio
 spec:
-  ## Create users in the Tenant using this field.
-Make sure to create secrets per user added here.
+  ## Create configuration in the Tenant using this field.
+Make sure to create a secret with root credentials with the same name as in this section.
-  ## Secret should follow the format used in `minio-creds-secret`.
+  ## Secret should follow the format used in `myminio-root-secret`.
-  users:
+  configuration:
-    - name: myminio-user-secret
+    - name: myminio-root-secret
   ## Specification for MinIO Pool(s) in this Tenant.
   pools:
     ## Servers specifies the number of MinIO Tenant Pods / Servers in this pool.